arodriguez1996/task-cli/README.md

 This is a command-line interface (CLI) task tracker application built with Node.js (v20).
 The tool allows users to efficiently manage tasks from the terminal.

+## Project Overview

+This project is part of the [Task Tracker project](https://roadmap.sh/projects/task-tracker) from [roadmap.sh](https://roadmap.sh/), a learning resource for developers.

 ## Features

 - Add new tasks